bergercookie/mastert_present/PITCHME.md

     <li> (Grisetti2010) A tutorial on graph-based SLAM - Grisetti, Giorgio
           and Kummerle, Rainer and Stachniss, Cyrill and Burgard, Wolfram
     </li>
+    <li> (Blanco2013) A Robust , Multi-Hypothesis Approach to Matching Occupancy
+    Grid Maps - Blanco, Jose-luis and Gonz, Javier and Fern, Juan-antonio
   </div>

 ---